krs00/my-crud-app/README.md

-This is a simple test fullstack app to remind myself how .NET works.
-I'll build something more complicated once I get more familiar with the technologies!
+This is a simple test fullstack app to remind myself how .NET AND C# work.
+I'll build something more complicated once I remind myself how these technologies work.